VMD

 Valid

-The premises and method relied on lead to the conclusion.
+The premises and method relied on, lead to the conclusion.

 Validate

-determined by showing the logic behind the specific conclusion, and ensuring the logic adheres to the stated technique.
+To assess the logic behind a technique or a conclusion.
+The validity of a technique is determined by showing the logic behind the accepted premises; while the validity of deductions are determined by showing the logic behind the specific conclusion, and ensuring the logic adheres to the stated technique.

 Validation Study

-An experiment to assess the logic and/or usefulness of a technique (capabilities, benefits,
+An experiment to assess the logic and/or usefulness of a technique or test (capabilities, benefits, limitations, and optimal conditions) compared to currently used methods.

 See Performance Check.